Public Health Experts Say Many States Are Opening Too Soon To Do So Safely

 This week, Caitlin Rivers, a leading scholar at Johns Hopkins Center for Health Security told a U.S. House Appropriations subcommittee that none of the states meet all the criteria needed to start reopening.

 The center laid out the criteria for states to reference before they ease restrictions, not all states adopted them.
-They include a 14-day decline in cases, the ability to contact trace, a healthcare system that can safely care for patients including enough protective gear for healthcare workers and enough rapid diagnostic testing.
+They include a 14-day decline in cases, the ability to contact trace, a health system that can safely care for patients including enough protective gear for healthcare workers and enough rapid diagnostic testing.

 "It's clear to me that we are in a critical moment of this fight," Rivers told the subcommittee.
 "We risk complacency in accepting the preventable deaths of 2,000 Americans each day.
-We risk complacency in accepting that our healthcare workers do not have what they need to do their jobs safely.
+We risk complacency in accepting that our health care workers do not have what they need to do their jobs safely.
 And we risk complacency in recognizing that without continued vigilance, we will again create the conditions that led to us being the worst-affected country in the world."

-In fact data from Johns Hopkins University shows that cases of COVID-19 in a number of states are actually on the rise.
-Meanwhile the University of Washington's Institute for Health Metrics and Evaluation's new model says that nearly 135,000 people will have died due to Covid-19 by August 4.
-That's more than double the last model and takes into consideration the easing of restrictions.
-So far more than 70,000 people have died in the United States.
+In fact, data from Johns Hopkins University shows that cases of COVID-19 in a number of states are on the rise.
+Meanwhile the University of Washington's Institute for Health Metrics and Evaluation's new model says that nearly 135,000 people will have died from COVID-19 by Aug.
+4. That's more than double the last model and takes into consideration the easing of restrictions.
+As of Saturday morning, more than 77,000 people have died in the United States.

-Some states like California are taking so-called baby steps to reopen: allowing curbside pick-up at some non-essential shops like florists and the opening of some outdoor recreation.
-Gov. Gavin Newsom left it up to counties to decide whether or not to ease the restrictions in accordance with his order.
+Some states like California are taking so-called baby steps to reopen: allowing curbside pick-up at some nonessential shops like florists and the opening of some outdoor recreation.
+Gov. Gavin Newsom left it up to counties to decide whether to ease the restrictions in accordance with his order.
 Other states are leaping.
 For instance, in Georgia residents can get a tattoo.

-"Simply opening up the state doesn't mean that everyone gets to walk around like they did back in February," said Sandra Elizabeth Ford, the district health director for Dekalb County in the Atlanta metro area.
+"Simply opening up the state doesn't mean that everyone gets to walk around like they did back in February," said Dr. Sandra Elizabeth Ford, the district health director for Dekalb County in the Atlanta metro area.
 "Our messaging has got to be consistent: that there is a new normal.
 And while we're open, we won't be able to be open the way we were open before."

 Georgia Gov. Brian Kemp's executive orders supersede all local rules.
 So the only thing Ford said her team can do is communicate their own recommendations.
 The county is distributing masks and hand sanitizer to people who might not be able to get it for themselves.